HristijanGjorgjioski/hbook/README.md

 #### Note: While building this app I have learned a lot about Typescript and I can say that I have strong knowledge with Typescript!

 ## Important
   When you use the app please be patinet.
-Code may be running slower beacuse I use free sites for deployment, and therefore the requests are slower.
+App may be running slower beacuse I use free sites for deployment, and therefore the requests are slower.

 # Thank you!